Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Isode STANAG 4774 Infrastructure

 SPIFs managed by SPIF Editor are used by Isode applications to create and validate STANAG 4774 labels.
-The SPIF editor can also create STANAG 4774 label catalogs from a SPIF, including setting review date and setting the default label.
+The SPIF editor can also create STANAG 4774 label catalogs from a SPIF, including setting the review date and setting the default label.
 The catalog is useful for product configuration tools to conveniently set labels.
-It is also important for end user UIs to allow convenient drop-down selection of commonly used labels.
+It is also important for end-user UIs to allow convenient drop-down selection of commonly used labels.

 A sample catalog with two STANAG 4774 labels following CWIX 2025 SPIF is shown below: